hipe/tmx/sakin-agac-doc/420-adventures-in-CSS.md

       /________/ /      "above" the content at first)
       |________|/

-        /  ^            as you drag, it moves "wth" your drags v  /             but less distance (slower, if you like)
+        /  ^            as you drag, it moves "with" your drags v  /             but less distance (slower, if you like)

-when you drag the "page" upwards (to try to see more content that's downwards), the "parallax" effect has the image moving "more slowly".
+when you drag the "page" upwards (to try to see more content that's downwards), the "parallax" effect is where the image moves "more slowly".

 now, our *intended* effect wants to take this one step further, with a *third* layer as an experimental exagerration of this effect: